-If your multi-site system includes a master site, go to the topic "Maintaining Items from a Master Site" on page 33.
+If your multi-site system includes a master site, refer to the topic titled, "Maintaining Items from a Master Site."
 Otherwise, use the processes described here.

 You may want an administrator to control adding, updating, and deleting items across the system.
 Keep in mind that each site can control its local Items records, and these records are independent of other sites.